 Honestly, where the Tarot is concerned, your intuition is always your best guide for answering these questions.
 But if you need a book that is completely devoted to answering all your reversed card questions, then The Complete Book of Tarot Reversals by Mary K. Greer is where you must turn to.

-In our previous posts in the series about Understanding Court Cards, we’ve gone through the different court cards and their meanings etc. But then, the question that most of us still wonder about is: which court card most relates to our own personality?
+In our previous posts in the series Understanding The Court Cards, we’ve gone through the different court cards and their meanings etc. But then, the question that most of us still wonder about is: which court card most relates to our own personality?

-Discovering which court card you are can really be a very interesting journey.
-Believe me!
+Discovering which court card you are can really be a very interesting journey, believe me!
 And yes, it is a journey of self-discovery and self-awareness.

 So how does one go about finding one’s court card?
 Today, I am going to talk about some of the interesting ways I have discovered my court card.
 Possibly, that might help you discover yours as well…